SPET-PV/Image-to-ASCII/README.md

 ## Features

-- Image to ASCII Conversion: Convert multiple image formats (JPEG,PNG,BMP,TIFF,WebP) into ASCII symbols representations.
+- **Image to ASCII Conversion :** Convert multiple image formats (JPEG,PNG,BMP,TIFF,WebP) into ASCII symbols representations.
-- Resizing Options: Choose to keep the original image size or resize based on aspect ratio or percentage reduction.
+- **Resizing Options :** Choose to keep the original image size or resize based on aspect ratio or percentage reduction.
-- Text File Output: Save the ASCII art as a text file for easy viewing and sharing.
+- **Text File Output :** Save the ASCII art as a text file for easy viewing and sharing.

 ## Installation